The parotid gland is a bilateral salivary gland located in the face.

 Treatment usually involves surgical excision of the tumour and parotid gland, known as a parotidectomy.
 During this procedure, it is critical to identify and preserve the facial nerve and its branches.

 Damage to facial nerve or its branches will cause paralysis of the facial muscles.
 The affected muscles will lose tone, and the area will ‘sag’.
-The inferior eyelid can be particularly affected, falling away from the eyeball (known as ptosis).
+The inferior eyelid can be particularly affected, falling away from the eyeball (known as ectropion).

 The pain produced can be referred to the external ear.
 This is because the auriculotemporal nerve provides sensory innervation to the parotid gland and the external ear.